-Proposed Paragraph in JCS Pre-Submission original text with track changes Reason Modification Number Pre- Submission Number JCS working with developers and infrastructure providers to remove obstacles to the delivery of sites seeking alternative sources of funding if problems with infrastructure provision is delaying development of key strategic sites the early release of safeguarded land identifying alternative site(s) in general accordance with the distribution strategy of this plan as set out in Policies SP1 and SP2 which may be delivered through District Plans working with other authorities under the Duty to Co-operate to address any unmet needs.
-This will include continued cross-boundary working with Stroud District Council and Wychavon District PMM0123 Part 7 Monitoring & Review 7.1 7.2 7.3 7.4 Council.
-Review Housing Supply Review Mechanism To reflect the government's emphasis on flexibility, the methodology for a JCS review will be reviewed in whole or in part is based upon a trigger mechanism.
-The trigger mechanism solely for monitoring purposes is a 10% buffer applied to the Housing Requirement of each JCS Authority on an annual basis.
+Proposed Modification Number Paragraph i Pre- Submission JCS Pre-Submission original text with track changes Reason JCS working with developers and infrastructure providers to remove obstacles to the delivery of sites seeking alternative sources of funding if problems with infrastructure provision is delaying development of key strategic sites the early release of safeguarded land identifying alternative site(s) in general accordance with the distribution strategy of this plan as set out in Policies SP1 and SP2 which may be delivered through District Plans working with other authorities under the Duty to Co-operate to address any unmet needs.
+This will include continued cross-boundary working with Stroud District Council and Wychavon District Council.
+PMM0123 Part Monitoring 8 Review Review Housing Supply Review Mechanism These changes reflect the discussions at the hearings around the trigger 7.1 7.2 7.3 To reflect the government's emphasis on flexibility, the methodology for a JCS review will be reviewed in whole or in part is based upon a trigger mechanism. mechanisms and the Gloucestershire devolution bid.
+Includes the inspector 7.4 The trigger mechanism solely for monitoring purposes is a 10% buffer applied to the Housing Requirement of each JCS Authority on an annual basis.
 This mechanism will serve as an early warning to the JCS Authorities when a housing land supply shortfall could be imminent and corrective action is required.
-Thus the mechanism would be triggered where completions in any year fell below 110% of the Trajectory.
-These changes reflect the discussions at the hearings around the trigger mechanisms and the Gloucestershire devolution bid.
-Includes the inspector request for an immediate review of the retail topic.
+Thus the mechanism would be triggered where completions in any year fell below 110% of the Trajectory. request for an immediate review of the retail topic.
 In the event of the strategic allocations cumulatively delivering less than 75% of their projected housing completions (considered annually), over three consecutive years (based on the trajectories set out in the Housing Implementation Strategy), this will trigger the need for the consideration of a